Carlton Hotel, Christchurch: Heritage listing

 On 26 November 1981, the building was registered by the New Zealand Historic Places Trust as a Category II historic place, with the registration number 1841.
-The building is recognised as an example of Maddison's work, who designed many hotel.
-It is located on a busy junction and regarded as a landmark.
-Due to several New Zealand firsts, it is an important part of the country's brewing industry.
-Its link to the International Exhibition is also of importance.
+The building was recognised as an example of Maddison's work, who designed many hotels.
+It was located on a busy junction and regarded as a landmark.
+Due to several New Zealand firsts, it was an important part of the country's brewing industry.

 The building was removed from the register during 2011.